nawazkhan24/Study-sync-website/README.md

 # Navigation-Bar
-This is my first Navigation bar project
+This is a study sync website